george-j-zhu/docker-spark/README.md

 ```

 ## How to use
-After building the Dockerfile as a Docker image, run the following command to start a new docker container for Jupyter Notebook.<br>
+After building the Dockerfiles as Docker images, run the following command to start a new docker container.<br>

 ```
 docker container run --name=[docker container name] -it -v [host folder]:/home/jupyter/workspace -p [host port]:8888 [docker image name]